-Goals Updates and Progress Made Strategic Focus: Achieve and maintain high performer status for public and leased housing Maintain 97% or higher Occupancy Levels: Consistent with The BHA maintained a cumulative occupancy rate of 97.87% for the City's Housing a Changing City strategy, BHA's top priority is the year ending March 31, 2016.
+Goals Updates and Progress Made Strategic Focus: Achieve and maintain high performer status for public and leased housing The BHA maintained a cumulative occupancy rate of 97.7% for the City's Housing a Changing City strategy, BHA's top priority is the year ending March 31, 2015.
 BHA staff will continue working keeping units available and occupied.
-Functions and activities closely with all the City of Boston and advocacy agencies to that do not directly support this goal will be reviewed first to address funding shortfalls. ensure the City's and BHA's goals are met while addressing the needs of those in dire need of affordable housing.
-Maintain 100% Utilization of Section 8 Resources: We will continue to maximize vouchers "on the street", seek all available housing voucher resources, and ensure that those resources are being fully utilized.
-We will continue to maximize vouchers "on the street", seek all available housing voucher resources, and ensure that those resources are being fully utilized.
-Progress: From April 1, 2015 to present (Oct 2016) screened 4362 applicants and issued 2347 vouchers and leased 1164 (new admissions).
-BHA was awarded 15 new VASH vouchers in July 2016 and 35 VASH vouchers in September 2016.

-Strategic Focus: Preserve the BHA portfolio of affordable housing by developing a site-by-site preservation strategy

-Ensure alignment between BHA priorities and the City's Housing Strategy (Housing A Changing City).
+Functions and activities closely with all the City of Boston and advocacy agencies to that do not directly support this goal will be reviewed first to ensure the City's and BHA's goals are met while addressing the address funding shortfalls. needs of those in dire need of affordable housing.
+Maintain 100% Utilization of Section 8 Resources: We will From April 1, 2014 to present (Oct 2015) screened 2458 continue to maximize vouchers "on the street", seek all available applicants and issued 1814 vouchers and leased 943 (new housing voucher resources, and ensure that those resources are admissions).
+BHA was awarded 45 new VASH vouchers in July being fully utilized.
+2015.
+Strategic Focus: Preserve the BHA portfolio of afford lable housing by developing a site-by-site preservation strategy Ensure alignment between BHA priorities and the City's Housing Strategy (Housing A Changing City).
 It is critical that public housing preservation is prioritized within the broader City context, as reflected in Mayor Walsh's recently released housing plan.

-The BHA worked closely with City housing partners in 2015 and 2016 to ensure alignment between City and BHA goals.
+The BHA worked closely with City housing partners in 2015 to ensure alignment between City and BHA goals.
 All of the BHA preservation activities are in support of the City's goals.
 In particular, BHA's initiative to create more public-private partnerships to preserve and in some cases add new affordable housing is an important part of the progress shown toward the City's goals.
 The BHA submitted a Choice Neighborhoods application for the Whittier development in 2015 and was unsuccessful.
-We applied again in 2016, and that application is still pending.
-At the same time, the BHA, residents, and development partner are exploring an initial phase of redevelopment without Choice Neighborhood funds if unavailable.
-The BHA also procured development partners for preservation projects at Charlestown, West Newton, Amory, Clippership units at Heritage, and Lenox.
+We plan to re-apply in 2016.
+In the meantime, the BHA, residents, and development partner are exploring an initial phase of redevelopment without Choice Neighborhood funds if unavailable.
+The BHA also procured development partners for preservation projects at Charlestown, West Newton, Amory and Lenox.
 Explore Federal Legislation to Allow Funding Flexibility between the Public and Leased housing programs: This flexibility would promote efficiencies and better decisions about how to apply scarce resources to local conditions.
 Currently PHA's are restricted from using public housing operating, public housing capital, and Section 8 funds except within highly regulated silos of spending.
 The BHA continues to work with our senators and congressional leaders on potential legislative initiatives that would benefit the federal public housing program.
 It is very difficult to gain traction on these initiatives given the negative national climate for funding public housing.

-Develop a site-by-site preservation strategy that optimizes for local markets and opportunities: The BHA will initiate a review of all properties to develop or affirm approaches to ensure long-term viability and optimize strategies to close budget shortfalls.
+Develop a site-by-site preservation strategy that optimizes The BHA issued a major Request for Qualifications in 2015 to for local markets and opportunities: The BHA will initiate a review of all properties to develop or affirm approaches to ensure long-term viability and optimize strategies to close budget shortfalls.